 Rodney holds a Master of Divinity from the Union Theological Seminary.
 By putting James Baldwin, Audre Lorde, Essex Hemphill and the Apostle Paul in conversation, his theological work challenges how theology and LGBTQI politics approaches the intersection of race, class and sexuality through a radical faith frame.

-Rodney currently lives in New York City.
+Rodney currently lives in Washington, DC.